DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:2} elucidates the modeling assumptions pertaining to MTC system dynamics, the watermarking scheme, attack models on MTCs, and the associated theoretical results that are formulated to characterize the detection power.
-Section~\ref{sec:3} details the DynaMark methodology and the RL-based algorithm.
-Section~\ref{sec:4} presents experimental findings obtained from the DT and the physical testbed, alongside comparisons with constant-covariance benchmarks.
-Finally, the article concludes with a discussion in Section~\ref{sec:5}.
+The remainder of this paper is organized as follows: Section~\ref{sec:2} presents the MTC system dynamics, watermarking scheme, replay attack model, and detection-power analysis.
+Section~\ref{sec:3} details the DynaMark methodology, the RL-based algorithm, and stability results.
+Section~\ref{sec:4} reports experiments on the DE, the MSD, and the physical testbed, including comparisons with static watermarking baselines and existing benchmarks.
+Finally, it concludes in Section~\ref{sec:5}.